ryman1/keeweb-wiki/Releasing.md

-How to build and publish a new KeeWeb release (for maintainers).
+For maintainers: how to build and publish a new KeeWeb release.

 ### Prerequisites